JohnG-001/dbVar/README.md

 # Thank you!

-Thanks for your interest in human "non-redundant structural variations" (nr SVs) data files derived from dbVar.
+Thanks for your interest in the dbVar human "non-redundant structural variations" (nr SVs) data files from NCBI.

 Please check back soon for updates.